Safricloud/k-queue/README.md

-# Sized-Queues
+# k-queue
- Promise based queueing with concurency limits
+ Event based queueing with concurency limits.

 The `TaskQueue` offers fine-grained control over task processing by allowing concurrent execution of tasks with a configurable limit.
 It also emits events on task status changes, so you can easily react to different stages of task execution.